DataDog/integrations-extras/gigamon/README.md

 1. After you install AMX in your environment, create a monitoring session in [FM][3].
 2. Edit the exporter and provide the following required fields:
     a.
-Alias : Name of the Exporter (String )
+Alias: Name of the exporter (String).
     b.
-Ingestor : Provide Port as "514" and Type as "ami"
+Ingestor: Specify the Port as "514" and Type as "ami".
     c.
-Cloud Tool Exports: Create new exporter tool by selecting '+' and add details as shown in the below diagram
+Cloud Tool Exports: Create a new exporter tool by selecting '+' and add details as shown in the following diagram:
     ![1](https://raw.githubusercontent.com/DataDog/integrations-extras/master/gigamon/images/images/gigamon1.png)
     ![2](https://raw.githubusercontent.com/DataDog/integrations-extras/master/gigamon/images/images/gigamon2.png)